bbauska/meta-react-basics/README.md

 So, you could start this import with the <b>import</b> keyword, then the name under which you'll use this imported code inside the
 <b>mathOperations.js</b> file.
 You would then type the keyword <b>from</b>,
-and finally the location of the file, <i>without the .js extension.<i>
+and finally the location of the file, <i>without the .js extension.</i>

 Contrast the above import of the default <b>addTwo export</b> with the different import syntax if the <b>addTwo</b> function was instead a named